University of Minnesota Administrative Policy

 Exceptions to the policy

-The Vice President for Research and Innovation and the Controller may grant exceptions to this policy based on written justification.
+In consultation with each other, the Vice President for Research and Innovation and the Controller may grant exceptions to this policy based on written justification.
 To request an exception, the PI must submit the request and justification via email to these individuals.

 Reason for Policy

-To be consistent in managing program income, the University extends the requirements to nonfederal sponsors where it is reportable.
+To be consistent in managing program income, the University extends the federal requirements to nonfederal sponsors where it is reportable.

 This policy was implemented to comply with sponsor terms and conditions and to ensure that program income is managed in a manner consistent with the University's overall missions and goals.